When Will My Son Start Nursery?

 Final Thoughts

-Starting a nursery is a significant milestone for both children and parents.
-While most children begin between 2-3 years old, it’s essential to consider emotional, social, and cognitive readiness rather than just age.
+Starting nursery is a significant milestone for both children and parents.
+While most children begin between 2 and 3 years old in the UK, it’s essential to consider emotional, social, and cognitive readiness rather than just age.

 Choosing the right nursery, preparing your child in advance, and addressing common concerns can ensure a smooth and successful transition.
 Every child is unique, so trust your instincts and take the step when the time feels right for your little one.

-For more parenting tips and early childhood education insights, visit Little Mowgli Nursery.
+For more parenting tips and early childhood education insights, visit Little Mowgli.

 Frequently Asked Questions (FAQs)